-Based on the fascinating real life connection between the modern day scientist Dr. Anne Adams and world famous composer Maurice Ravel, UnRavelled is an essential new play about love, art, and who we are on the most profound level.
+Based on the fascinating real life connection between the modern day scientist Dr. Anne Adams and world famous composer Maurice Ravel, UnRavelled is an essential new play about love, art, science and who we are on the most profound level.

 According to GBHI co-director Dr. Bruce Miller, “Ravel and Dr. Adams were in the early stages of primary progressive aphasia, a form of frontotemporal dementia, when they were working.
 The disease apparently altered circuits in their brains, changing the connections between the front and back parts and resulting in a torrent of creativity.”

-Screenings of UnRavelled, followed by a live seminar, will be held on February 25 (4 p.m.
+Screenings of UnRavelled, followed by a live event, will be held on February 25 (4 p.m.
 PST) and March 3 (5 p.m.
 GMT), 2021.
 UnRavelled remains available on demand at UnRavelledPlay.com through March 31, 2021.

 Register to attend a virtual screening and live event on February 25 or March 3, 2021